 Be sure to take advantage of this opportunity by learning valuable skills on the job and by networking with others in the industry.

 5. Fill out the student survey

-MassCEC will provide you with a link to the student survey at the conclusion of the session.
+MassCEC will provide you with a link to the student survey before the conclusion of the session.
 Please fill out the form, as it greatly assists in administering this program and making it as useful to you as possible.
 The information submitted on this survey is anonymous, and we do not ask for any identifying information.

 PROSPECTIVE INTERN FAQS

 1. What is the Massachusetts Clean Energy Internship Program?